 When do I first need to report?

-For most Australian businesses with a 30 June tax year end, they will need to look to their income for the year ended 30 June 2020 to see if they have a PTR obligation.
-The first reporting period will be from 1 January 2021 to 30 June 2021, with a first reporting deadline of 30 September 2021.
+For most Australian businesses with a 30 June tax year end, they will need to look to their income for the year ended 30 June 2021 to see if they have a PTR obligation.
+The current reporting period is from 1 January 2022 to 30 June 2022, with a reporting deadline of 30 September 2022.

 Large businesses can identify their small business suppliers using the Payment Times Small Business Identification Tool (SBI).
 A small business is defined as one that carries on an enterprise in Australia and its annual turnover was less than $10m for the most recent income year.

 Our understanding of how the SBI tool will work is: